sassoftware/quickstart-sas-viya-gcp/README.md

 1. Click [here](https://console.cloud.google.com/projectselector2/storage/browser?_ga=2.254580111.-645135131.1554401290&supportedpurview=project) to open the Google Storage browser from the GCP console.
 2. Ensure that you are logged in to the correct Google account.
 3. Choose the project that contains the bucket with the license zip file.
 You should see a table with any buckets that are in the project.
-4. From the buckets list, click on the bucket with the license zip file.
+4. From the buckets list, click on the bucket with the license ZIP file.
-5. Click on any embedded folder(s) within the bucket to navigate to the license zip file.
+5. Click on any embedded folder(s) within the bucket to navigate to the license ZIP file.
-6. When you are at the level of the license zip file itself, you should see a table that contains the license zip file.
+6. When you are at the level of the license ZIP file itself, you should see a table that contains the license ZIP file.
 Above the table on the left, note the word *Buckets*.
-To the right of the word *Buckets*, you will see the bucket name and path to the license zip file.
-For example, the line above the table with the license zip file might appear as follows:
+To the right of the word *Buckets*, you will see the bucket name and path to the license ZIP file.
+For example, the line above the table with the license ZIP file might appear as follows:
 ```
 Buckets / testbucket-deployment-data/ viya3.4
 ```